Is Chevallier-Polarski-Linder dark energy a mirage?: Results and discussion

 On the other hand, for the CS combination, the values of $w_a$ are more negative than in the BS scenario with errors increasing accordingly, $w_a \simeq -0.28 \pm 0.58$, whereas the values of $w_0$ are closer to a cosmological constant with errors making it compatible with $\Lambda$ at less than $1\sigma$, $w_0 \simeq -0.92 \pm 0.11$.
-Recall from Tab.~\ref{tab:LCDM_w0CDM_CPL} that the CS combination exhibits the lowest deviation from $\Lambda$CDM.
+Recall from Table~\ref{tab:LCDM_w0CDM_CPL} that the CS combination exhibits the lowest deviation from $\Lambda$CDM.

-The most statistically favored models compared to $\Lambda$CDM emerge from the CB combination, where the values of $w_0$ increase significantly, above $-0.40$, and those of $w_a$ decrease considerably, below $-1.8$, pointing towards a strong evolutionary behavior and a clear phantom crossing for all parameterizations.
-This is accompanied with the fact that a positive deceleration parameter ``best fit'' is found for all parameterizations.
+The most statistically favored models compared to $\Lambda$CDM emerge from the CB combination, where the values of $w_0$ increase significantly, above $-0.40$, and those of $w_a$ decrease considerably, below $-1.8$, pointing towards a strong evolutionary behavior and a clear phantom crossing for all parametrizations.
+This is accompanied with the fact that a positive deceleration parameter ``best-fit'' is found for all parametrizations.
 In this sense, the absence of very low redshift data coming from SNeIa such as Pantheon+ seems to difficult an accordance with the currently accepted $q_0 < 0$ value.
-Interestingly, the Sqrt and Tanh parameterizations are almost not penalized over CPL regarding their Bayes factor values, and both exhibit a more violent time evolution but with higher values of the asymptotic EoS, $w_\infty \simeq - 1.95 \pm 0.33$ compared to that of CPL, $w_\infty^\mathrm{CPL} = -2.20_{-0.40}^{+0.38}$.
-This opens the possibility of considering parameterizations that deviate further from CPL at low redshift while keeping $w_\infty$ as close to $\Lambda$ as possible without strong statistical penalization.
+Interestingly, the Sqrt and Tanh parametrizations are almost not penalized over CPL regarding their Bayes factor values, and both exhibit a more violent time evolution but with higher values of the asymptotic EOS, $w_\infty \simeq - 1.95 \pm 0.33$ compared to that of CPL, $w_\infty^\mathrm{CPL} = -2.20_{-0.40}^{+0.38}$.
+This opens the possibility of considering parametrizations that deviate further from CPL at low redshift while keeping $w_\infty$ as close to $\Lambda$ as possible without strong statistical penalization.